-On the week of International Women’s Day, Parliamentary Secretary to the Minister of Finance Joël Lightbound got an inside look at the world of women in skilled trades as he toured Niagara College’s Welland Campus.
+On the week of International Women’s Day, Parliamentary Secretary to the Minister of Finance Joël Lightbound got an inside look at the world of women in skilled trades this week as he toured Niagara College’s Welland Campus.

 On March 7, Parliamentary Secretary Lightbound, as well as MP for Niagara Centre Vance Badawey and MP for St. Catharines Chris Bittle, met with five female Niagara College students in NC’s Welding, Motive Power, Carpentry and Renovation, and Pre-Apprenticeship programs to hear their unique experiences studying and working in trades traditionally dominated by men.